Jo-Lonn Dunbar

-Jo-Lonn D. Dunbar (born March 13, 1985) is a former American football linebacker who played eight seasons in the NFL.
-He was signed by the New Orleans Saints of the National Football League as an undrafted free agent in 2008.
-He has also played for the St. Louis Rams.
+Jo-Lonn D. Dunbar (born March 13, 1985) is an American former professional football player who was a linebacker for eight seasons in the National Football League (NFL).
+He was signed by the New Orleans Saints as an undrafted free agent in 2008.
+He also played for the St. Louis Rams.
 He played college football at Boston College.

-Early years
+Early life

 Dunbar attended Corcoran High School in Syracuse, New York where he played running back and linebacker, under the head coach Leo Cosgrove.
 He earned All-State Class AA first-team honors as a senior running back and second-team All-State as a junior, when he competed as a linebacker.
 He added All-American accolades from Super Prep and was an All-East choice by Tom Lemming's Prep Football Report.

 College career

 During his senior year at Boston College, Dunbar received recognition by becoming the fourth player in NCAA history to return two fumbles for touchdowns in a single game.
 In 2006, he was named MVP of the 2006 Meineke Car Care Bowl; he recovered 3 fumbles, returning two for touchdowns.
 At the end of his college career, he registered 262 tackles (156 solo) with 2.5 sacks for -12 yards and 21.5 stops for losses of 58 yards.
 He caused three fumbles and deflected seven passes.
 He gained 45 yards on two of interceptions, returning one for a touchdown.